-Served as President of both Wittington Properties Limited (Canada) and Torwest, Inc. (United States) real estate development companies from 1998 to 2007.
+Mr. Brough served as President of both Wittington Properties Limited (Canada) and Torwest, Inc. (United States) real estate development companies from 1998 to 2007.
 From 1974 until 1996 he was with Markborough Properties, Inc, where he was Senior Vice President and Chief Financial Officer from 1986 until 1996.
 Mr. Brough is a Director of Kinross Gold Corporation, Silver Wheaton Corp. and Canadian Real Estate Investment Trust.
 Mr. Brough has a Bachelor of Arts (Economics) degree from the University of Toronto, as well as a Chartered Accountant degree.
-Mr. Brough is a graduate of the Directors Education Program at the University of Toronto, Rotman School of Management, is a member of the Institute of Corporate Directors and holds the designation Chartered Professional Accountant.
+Mr. Brough is a graduate of the Directors Education Program at the University of Toronto, Rotman School of Management, is a member of the Institute of Corporate Directors and holds the designation Chartered Professional Accountant of Ontario and Canada.